freebsd/freebsd-ports/ports-mgmt/pkg_jail/files/README.txt

 #	pkg_update show-missing-reinstall
 #		For each port recorded from "make-deinstall-list" warn
 #		if no new package is found.
 #
-#	pkg_update make-easy-update
-#		Try to generate the ordered sequence of pkg_deinstall
-#		and pkg_add commands to update your old packages.
-#
-#	pkg_update replace-package
-#		Overwrite the installed package with a new one and
-#		register dependencies and dependant packages.
-#		Warning: Don't do this when the ABI of the this
-#		package or the ABI of its dependencies has changed.
-#
 #	pkg_update clean-reinstall
 #		For each port recorded from "make-deinstall-list",